 Jack Adelman, Inc. v.
-Sonners & Gordon, Inc.
+Sonners & Gordon, Inc. 112 F. Supp.
+187 (S.D.N.Y.
+1934)

+Congress responded to Maverick Boat by amending the VHDPA to clarify that it applies to "a vessel hull or deck."
+Where does that leave the test for infringement under the VHDPA?
 The bill of complaint alleges that the defendants have infringed plaintiff's copyright of a drawing of a dress by making and selling a dress like the one in plaintiff's drawing.